Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 With short form turned off, sizes are still only supported in long form: `__xsmall`, `__small`, `__medium` and `__large`.
 The Bootstrap abbreviations (`xs` - `lg`) are not used.

+## icons

+Default: not set

+By setting these keys you activate the `icon` helper.
+You can pick any icon pack that sets one main class and one subclass to create an icon.

+> `**class**`
+>
+> This is the main icon class.
+If you use the glyphicon pack, this should be set to 'glyphicon'.
+>
+> `**formatter**`
+>
+> This creates the specific icon class.
+If you use the glyphicon pack, this should be set to 'glyphicon-%s', where the '%s' will be replaced by the icon name you give the `**icon**` helper.

 # AUTHOR

 Erik Carlsson <csson@cpan.org>